premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-A .NET data provider is a software library consisting of classes that provide data access services such as connecting to a data source, executing commands at a data source and fetching data from a data source with support to execute commands within transactions.
+A .NET data provider is a software library consisting of classes that provide data access services such as connecting to a data source, executing commands at a data source, and fetching data from a data source with support to execute commands within transactions.
 It resides as a lightweight layer between data source and code, providing data access services with increased performance.

 The .NET data provider is a component of ADO.NET, a subset of the .NET framework class library.